 • Volatile organic compounds, such as cleaners, air fresheners and personal care products

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other troubles related to poor indoor air quality.
-These involve:
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can alleviate other symptoms associated with low indoor air quality.
+These include:

 • Itchy throat, eyes, nose or skin